hofmannedv/cheatsheets/README.md

 - English
 - French (available as a release candidate, and still require proofreading)
 - Russian (for Bash shortcuts, only)

+The cheatsheet for package management under Red Hat Linux, Fedora, and CentOS is available in English, currently.

 ## License